minnygal/HideAndSeek/README.md

 Welcome to your friend's house!
 New game started

 You are in the Landing.
-You see the following exits:
+You see the following exit:
  - the Hallway is to the North
 You have not found any opponents
 1: Which direction do you want to go: